Gesina ter Borch

 Gesina ter Borch (Deventer 15 November 1631 – Zwolle 16 April 1690) was a Dutch Golden Age watercolorist and draftswoman, whose work mostly consists of watercolor paintings in albums.
 Most of her work captured her observations of family life, current events, and fashionable people.
-In addition to the visual arts, Gesina wrote love poetry.
+In addition to the visual arts, she wrote love poetry.

-Biography
+Early life and education

 Gesina ter Borch was born on 15 November 1631 in Deventer in the Dutch Republic.
 She was the first child of the third marriage of Gerard ter Borch the Elder, who taught her to draw and paint.
+Her father was a draftsman and artist, but became a customs collector of commercial trade with the title of license master, working on the border between the Holy Roman Empire and the Dutch Republic.
+He trained her older and younger brothers more formally but ter Borch was well educated for a woman of her time and class, learning to read, write and study the art of calligraphy (seen as suitable endeavours for well-born women).
+She also studied music and learned to draw.
 Her half-brother Gerard ter Borch II enjoyed artistic success and corresponded with Gesina frequently.
-After the loss of her younger brother, Moses, to the Second English War, Gesina's work conveyed her deep sadness.
+After the loss of her younger brother, Moses, in the Battle of Landguard Fort, part of the Second Anglo-Dutch War (1665-1667), Gesina's work conveyed her deep sadness.

-She lived her whole life on the Sassenstraat in Zwolle, where she died on 16 April 1690.
-Gesina never married during her lifetime.
-In 1660, she became friends with Henrik Jordis, who was a merchant from Amsterdam and an amateur poet.
-This resulted in courtship.

 Career

+Gesina ter Borch was very successful during her artistic career although due to her relatively high social class, she did not have to work as an artist for a living.
+Her earliest dated piece is from 1648, when she was 17 years old.

-Gesina ter Borch was very successful during her artistic career.
-She also aided her older half-brother Gerard in a few of his pieces.
+She also collaborated with her older half-brother Gerard in a few of his pieces.
 Gesina was a model for many of the ladies that are depicted in Gerard's works Ladies in Satin.
 Gerard considered Gesina his favorite model for these works.
-She also furthered her art career on the side, while modeling for her brother.
 Gesina became a successful watercolorist.
 During her lifetime, she collected love poetry, and she made illustrations to coincide with it as well.
 Some albums of her work even included pieces dedicated to songs about love.

+Only two paintings by Gesina ter Borch are known, with the only signed painting being discovered only in 2024, three watercolor albums survive, as well as 59 loose sheets of drawings.
+Her work was not widely known during her lifetime, because she was an amateur rather than a professional artist.
+Between ages 14 and 15, Gesina began her first album, Materi-boeck.
+Between 1652 and 1660, she produced a second album with 116 sheets containing songs, poems, and illustrations.

+Personal life

+ter Borch lived her whole life on the Sassenstraat in Zwolle, where she died on 16 April 1690.
+In 1660, she became friends with Henrik Jordis, who was a merchant from Amsterdam and an amateur poet.
+This resulted in courtship but she did not marry.